Ypertex/blog/content/articles/2019-02-28-test-your-way-to-success.md

 ---
-title: Test Your Way to Success
+title: "Test Your Way to Success"
 date: 2019-02-28
-authors: Michael Schmidle
+authors: ["Michael Schmidle"]
-slug: test-your-way-to-success
+slug: "test-your-way-to-success"
-tags: [Career, Design]
+tags: ["Career", "Design"]
-description: Ever spent too much time on something that turned out to be based on the wrong assumptions?
-Here's how to make sure that you're investing your time correctly.
+description: "Ever spent too much time on something that turned out to be based on the wrong assumptions?
+Here's how to make sure that you're investing your time correctly."
-cover: eyetest.jpg
+cover: "eyetest.jpg"
 ---

 ## Assumptions Can Be Helpful ...